-Units: 2.00 - UC:CSU 10.00 hours lab weekly Intercollegiate competition in the sport of football.
+Intercollegiate competition in the sport of football.
 Students must meet the California Community College eligibility requirements as established by the California Commission on Athletics.
+May be taken 4 times for credit.

 PHYSED 251 INTERCOLLEGIATE CROSS-COUNTRY - MEN'S AND WOMEN'S